 For character 3, fur is a derived character.
 However that derived character is present in only one of these three organisms.
 Although there has been evolution at that site it tells us nothing about the relationship among lizards, snakes and cats.

-Looking at character 5, is the diapsid skull (two openings behind the eye) an ancestral or derived character?
+Looking at character 5, is the diapsid skull (two openings behind the eye) an

 To summarize, characters are phylogenetically informative if they are